thisisulb/ModResource_MagicDampeningDevice/README.md

 **To include the Magic Dampening Device Mod-Builder-Block into a mod:**

-1. drop the 'lib' and 'UB_+PLY' folders into the mod main folder // if lib folder already exists drop files from one/or integrate one into the other
+1. drop the `lib` and `UB_+PLY` folders into the mod main folder // if lib folder already exists drop files from one/or integrate one into the other

 2. add the following code to your mod .tp2 file:
    `INCLUDE ~%MOD_FOLDER%/lib/UB_+PLY.tpa~`

 3. relevant files to modify the Mod-Builder-Block
-   -creature file: UB_+PLY.CRE (Default name: 'Magic Dampening Device')
+   -creature file: `UB_+PLY.CRE` (Default name: 'Magic Dampening Device')
-   -'Magic Dampening Aura' payload: UB_+NONE.SPL
+   -'Magic Dampening Aura' payload: `UB_+NONE.SPL`

 4. TRA-fying:
-   the mod only contains one line of text, which can be found in %MOD_FOLDER%/lib/UB_+PLY.tpa
+   the mod only contains one line of text, which can be found in `%MOD_FOLDER%/lib/UB_+PLY.tpa`

 change-log